What Do These Designations Mean?

 • The local Dog Warden must be notified immediately if your Dangerous or Vicious Dog dies or is transferred to a new owner.

 Other restrictions may be applied at the court’s discretion, and may vary by county or city.
+In addition, owners, keepers, and harborers of dangerous and vicious dogs are subject to heightened criminal penalties for future conduct of the dog and violations of the keeping requirements.

 Legal Restrictions for Nuisance Dogs